When you think about your home, the last thing that probably enters your mind is, “Is my house making me sick?”

 If not, then every time you use it to clean a room you’re likely making your whole house a lot dirtier.

 A HEPA filter is a high efficiency filter that traps 99.97% of all particles with a diameter of 0.3 microns or more.
-This includes particles around the home that trigger asthma an allergy related symptoms like pollen, pet dander and dust.
+This includes particles around the home that trigger asthma and allergy related symptoms like pollen, pet dander, and dust.